 A while back I got some shade thrown my way.
 Some of it was at me specifically, but most of it was vague and ambiguous and the sort of thing 97 out of a hundred people will always assume is directed at them.
 Either way, it left an unpleasant taste in my mouth.
 I’m accustomed to random trolls who tell me my eyes are bulbous, my writing shallow, and I’m much fatter or skinnier than they thought.
 But the “you’re just a cool kid” thing?
-It triggers me into full-blown KILL.
+All the meh.

 I’ve never been a cool kid.
 I used to hide in my brother’s car during lunch when I was in high school.
 If he wasn’t there I’d lurk in a bathroom.
 I still have a hard time setting foot on a college campus without feeling inadequate because people might look at me and find me unworthy.